- 126.96.36.199 Overview

 Use "quarterly period ended June 30, 2010."
 Do not use "201006" or "6/30/2010."

 If the summons is used to secure the names, addresses, and social security numbers of customers and clients from a return preparer’s records, the statement should read: In the matter of the tax liability of "the clients and customers for whom you prepared federal income tax returns for the taxable periods indicated below."
-This is a John Doe summons subject to the requirements and restrictions of IRC §7609(f).
+This is a John Doe summons subject to the requirements and restrictions of IRC 7609(f).
 See IRM 25.5.7, Special Procedures for John Doe Summonses.
-(However, the Service is entitled to this information upon request under IRC §6107(b)(2).
-Therefore, the Service is not required to serve a John Doe summons to obtain it).
+However, the return preparer is statutorily obligated by IRC 6107(b)(2) to make this information available to the Service on request.
+Therefore, it should not be necessary to summon this information.
+But if the return preparer is uncooperative, the only summons that the Service can use to compel the preparer to produce this information is a John Doe summons, subject to the special requirements of IRC 7609(f).

 The Form 2039, Summons, assembly consists of six parts, as follows: